 Eligible artists must be a citizen or permanent resident of Canada, and work in English or French in the not-for-profit or commercial theatre sector in Canada.
 Issues regarding the eligibility of nominees are decided at the sole discretion of the jury.

 Unless otherwise indicated, written materials must be provided in one of the following formats: PDF, DOC, DOCX, RTF.

 Current members of the Board or staff of the Siminovitch Prize, and currently contracted workers including the Jury Chair and members of the Jury are ineligible for Siminovitch Prize in the year in which they serve, nor may they nominate or write a letter of support for a nominee.
 Full-time employees and board trustees of the National Arts Centre are not eligible to be awarded the Siminovitch Prize, in any year during which they are actively serving the National Arts Centre.

 Self nominations will not be considered.
 Completed nominations should be submitted electronically using the online form.

-The Jury will select a short list of nominees for final consideration in September.
-The short-listed nominees are expected to be available to attend an Awards event in October.
+The jury will select a short list of nominees for final consideration in October.
+The short-listed nominees are expected to be available to attend an awards event in November.